 If necessary, the Department can prepare up to ten thin sections of key rocks associated with your project.
-Samples should be handed in to Reception along with a completed thin-section form providing specific requirements.
+Samples should be handed in to Reception along with a completed thinsection form providing specific requirements.
 Please draw a line round the rock in felt tip pen to indicate how you wish the rock to be cut.

 The research report must not exceed 7500 words, and must be accompanied by relevant notebooks and the original research proposal (bound in as an appendix).
+An electronic copy of the report and scanned notebooks must also be submitted to Helen Averill.

-The Report must be submitted by 4pm Friday 12 March.
+12 of 26 MASt Guide 2021-22 The Report must be submitted by 4pm Friday 11 March 2022.
 Be aware of the penalties for missing this deadline: five per cent of the maximum mark available for the report will be subtracted for each day, or part of a day, that submission is delayed.
 Only under exceptional circumstances, and with advance notification, will any exceptions be considered.